 Learning the alphabet underpins the first stage at school.
 First language comes from home and school; subsequent ones out of interest or study.
 Heaney runs us through his range of English, Latin, Irish and Greek from modest Anahorish Primary to the most prestigious lecture theatres in the world.

 A child’s earliest memory of shape: the shadow of something familiar (rabbit’s head), projected onto the Mossbawn wall by his father (with joined hands and thumbs and fingers) to entertain his first born, comes to life (nibbles on the wall).
-The child is also sifting information (he understands) from what that talk about at home – he has a long learning road ahead of him (will understand more when he goes to school).
+The child is also sifting information (he understands) from what they talk about at home on the farm – he has a long learning road ahead of him (will understand more when he goes to school).

 Skip to the first days at Anahorish Primary : initial play-school drawings on school slate (smoke with chalk the whole first week) are quickly replaced by letters resembling familiar objects- a forked stick linked to shape and sound of Y .
 Eureka – this is writing!
 Introduction of the numeral 2 (swan’s neck and swan’s back) figured and recited (see now as well as say).
 This way of teaching, Helen Vendler suggests, introduces Heaney to the ‘first stirrings of the metaphorical’